vbhati15/setu/docs/THREAT_MODEL.md

   complete are added to the running total (`TrustGuard.record_spend`, called from `BuyerAgent._pay_and_collect` only once a transaction id comes back).
+  **Live-verified against production (2026-09-04)** on both endpoints — see the corresponding `BUILD_LOG.md` entry for full transcripts.
+On `/negotiate` (fake Razorpay rail, so real accumulation is cheap to produce): six genuine successful purchases by the same shared Buyer Agent (one mouse pad + five keyboards) pushed its real 24h total to 1,809,400 paise; a seventh, otherwise-valid purchase was then consistently rejected (`daily_spend`, HTTP 200 body `success:false`) with the exact running total in the reason string.
+On `GET /products/{id}` (real Razorpay client — genuinely accumulating spend here means completing real test-mode Checkout payments, which this codebase deliberately never automates past Razorpay's bot detection, see `docs/DECISIONS.md` 2026-09-02): `MAX_DAILY_SPEND_PAISE` was temporarily lowered on the live deployment so a single request alone exceeds it, exercising the identical `DailySpendTracker.check` code path and rejection message via a fabricated `X-PAYMENT` payload — rejected before any Razorpay call, same technique as the `spend_cap` live test below, HTTP `429`.
+Also newly confirmed: `daily_spend` and `velocity` rejections return HTTP `429`; `spend_cap`/`category` rejections return `402` (see `MerchantAgent.handle_request`'s `status = 429 if auth.rule in ("velocity", "daily_spend") else 402`).
 - **Defense — kill switch**: `POST /admin/kill-switch/activate` (requires
   `X-ADMIN-KEY`) halts *all* new transaction processing immediately, regardless of any other check passing — the emergency stop for a runaway